LAST UPDATE: Thursday, May 13, 2021

 - Wednesday, July 31, 2019

 The City of Ramsey Utilities Department has been collecting and testing 15 water samples each month for manganese concentrations.
-The results indicate that, of the sites tested, all samples have fallen below the 100 parts per billion (ppb) set by the Minnesota Department of Health for bottle feed infants below the age of 12 months.
+Prior to July 2020, results indicated that, of the sites tested, all samples had fallen below the 100 parts per billion (ppb) set by the Minnesota Department of Health for bottle feed infants below the age of 12 months.
 In the July 2020 tests, one of the wells tested at 108 ppb and another at 131 ppb.
 In the November 2020 tests, one of the wells tested at 160 ppb and another at 200 ppb.
 In May 2021, three wells tested at 126, 234, and 201 ppb.
-View a map of the results.
+View a map of the latest results.

 The City continues to utilize only City wells with the lowest concentration of manganese.
 Timely rains have helped lower daily demands for water and our odd/even sprinkling ban also contributes to lower demand.
 The City plans to test its water for manganese monthly to monitor the levels and create a long-term plan moving forward.